FruitieX/nodifier/README.md

 Setup
 -----

+TODO
-1. cp config_sv.json.example config_sv.json TODO: do this automatically
+1. cp cfg/config_sv.json.example cfg/config_sv.json TODO: do this automatically
 2. Edit the default config file (config_sv.json)
-3. Run nodeifier_sv.js in a terminal where you want notifications to show up
+3. Run nodifier_sv.js in a terminal where you want notifications to show up
-4. Run plugins.js in a separate terminal TODO: integrate this with nodeifier_sv
+4. Run plugins.js in a separate terminal TODO: integrate this with nodifier_sv?

 Client